gr4ceG/Airport-Simulation/README.md

 # Airport
 This program simulates the processes of an airport control tower: managing flight landing and takeoff.

-`arrivals.txt` and `takeoffs.txt` contain flights that are, respectively, arriving and taking off immediately upon program launch.
-Text files can be edited to include or exclide initial arrivals and/or takeoffs.
+`arrivals.txt` and `takeoffs.txt` contain flights that, respectively, arrive and take off immediately upon program launch.
+Text files can be edited to include or exclude initial arrivals and/or takeoffs.

 ## Setup and Instructions
 Go to `releases` and download the lastest release.
 Unzip the zip file, and then execute the `jar` file.